LalitTyagi/Question/README.md

  Eg.) Input  : {1, 2, 3, 4, 5, 6, 7}
       Output : {7, 1, 6, 2, 5, 3, 4}
 ```

+Q3.Write function to find multipication of 2 numbers using + operator You must use minimu possible iterations.

+Input: 3 , 4
+Output 12